Is Skydiving Safer Than Driving?

-In doing your skydiving research before making the commitment of jumping out of a “perfectly good” airplane, one big question you might have is “how safe is skydiving?”
+In doing your skydiving research before making the commitment of jumping out of a “perfectly good” airplane, one big question you might have is “How safe is skydiving?”
 An important question indeed.
-The information to focus on is the statistics when discussing the safety of skydiving.
+The information to focus on is the actual facts when discussing the safety of skydiving.
 We’re here to settle those nerves and your inquisitive mind.
 Let’s talk about … skydiving safety statistics! (say that five times fast)

 Is Skydiving Safer Than Driving a Car?